Shortly before the outbreak of World War II, Saint Maximilian Kolbe wrote a letter to his followers.

 However, in extraordinary circumstances where [when] we cannot get to confession, we can make an act of perfect contrition, which is sufficient to have our sins forgiven.

-Important: The act of prefect contrition includes the desire for the sacrament of Penance (or Reconciliation) and the intention to receive sacramental confession at the very first opportunity.
+Important: The act of perfect contrition includes the desire for the sacrament of Penance (or Reconciliation) and the intention to receive sacramental confession at the very first opportunity.

 NOTE: One who is conscious of mortal sin may not receive the Holy Eucharist without prior sacramental confession.